-Wisconsin is home to many people who speak English as a second language (ESL) that have varying levels of competency in the English language.
-It is likely that this population will continue to increase due to immigration.
-The ESL population is a double concern due to their English language skills and because the ESL population tends to be lower-income, and thus have limited resources.
-Households with limited English language capacity are less likely to be aware of their rights and of resources available to aid in cases of housing discrimination.
+Wisconsin is home to many people who speak English as a second language (ESL) with varying levels of competency in the English language.
+It is possible that this population will continue to increase due to immigration.
+Wisconsin's ESL population tends to be lower-income, and thus have limited resources.
+Households with limited English language capacity are statistically less likely to be aware of their rights and of resources available to aid in cases of housing discrimination.
 In addition, these households may not be aware of other housing resources available, putting these households at a disadvantage in securing housing.
-Even households where English is spoken well may find it easier to understand documents available in their first language.
+Even households that are relatively fluent in English may find it easier to understand documents available in their first language.